AmerAomar/data-structures-and-algorithms/array-insert-shift/README.md

 # Challenge Title

-### Write a function called insertShiftArray which takes in an array and a value to be added.
-Without utilizing any of the built-in methods available to your language, return an array with the new value added at the middle.
+## Write a function called insertShiftArray which takes in an array and a value to be added.
+Without utilizing any of the built-in methods available to your language, return an array with the new value added at the middle

 ---